Team Performance Improves When Members Demonstrate A High Degree Of

 What exactly is psychological safety?

-Psychological safety is a shared belief that a team environment permits members to express themselves openly, take risks, and admit mistakes without fear of punishment or humiliation Surprisingly effective..
+Psychological safety is a shared belief that a team environment permits members to express themselves openly, take risks, and admit mistakes without fear of punishment or humiliation Not complicated — just consistent..

 Can psychological safety be measured?

 Yes.
-Tools such as the Team Psychological Safety Scale or Google’s Project Aristotle survey items (e.g., “I feel safe to bring up problems”) provide quantitative insights Nothing fancy..
+Tools such as the Team Psychological Safety Scale or Google’s Project Aristotle survey items (e.g., “I feel safe to bring up problems”) provide quantitative insights And that's really what it comes down to.
+Surprisingly effective..

 Is psychological safety the same as trust?